replicatedhq/help-center/content/guides/helm-application/introduction.md

 previousPage: "/"
 ---

+{{< linked_headline "About This Guide" >}}

+This guide will walk you through the process of taking an existing Helm application, package it and distribute it in Replicated using [Replicated Ship](/docs/ship).
+For this guide, we will take the GitLab Helm charts and use them to create an easy-to-deploy application.

 {{< linked_headline "Introduction to Replicated Ship" >}}

 Replicated Ship is a set of tools (APIs, YAML spec, and distributable components) that make it easy to package and distribute a modern, cloud-native application for an enterprise customer to install, configure, and operate in their own private environment.